 Arthroscopy for Joint Pain: All your concerns resolved

-Do you know that terrorists and organized crime groups utilize a terrible torture technique to ruin kneecaps, either by firing them or smashing them with a harsh weapon?
-The outcome isn't life-threatening, but it's excruciatingly painful and crippling.
-And can you guess why they target knees?
-As there's almost everything you need to perform with your legs like walking, running, jumping, standing, turning that require the hinging action of your knees.
+Almost everything you need to perform with your legs like walking, running, jumping, standing, and turning requires the hinging action of your knees.
 And if you don’t keep your knees healthy, it can trouble you a lot in your daily life.
-Due to medical advancement, there are a number of ways that can diagnose and provide treatment for your painful knees.
-In this blog, we will discuss the same with our panel of doctors, specializing in arthroscopic surgery in Bangalore.
+Due to medical advancement, there are a number of ways to diagnose and provide treatment for your painful knees.
+In this blog, we will discuss this with our panel of doctors, specializing in arthroscopic surgery in Bangalore.

 Understanding the concept- Arthroscopy:

-Arthroscopy is an umbrella term that depicts the surgical procedure that helps to diagnose and treat any kind of knee joint abnormalities.
+Arthroscopy is a keyhole surgical procedure that helps to diagnose and treat any knee joint abnormalities.
 The most common use of arthroscopy is in the treatment of meniscal tears.
-Menisci( C-shaped cartilage) resting between the femur and tibia provides cushioning effect to your joint.
+Menisci( C-shaped cartilage) resting between the femur and tibia provides a cushioning effect to your joint.
 Any injury or arthritis can cause tearing in the menisci.
 This results in knee pain, swelling, and inflammation around the knee joint.
 Knee arthroscopy is done to remove the damaged or diseased portion of the meniscus.

-Arthroscopy surgery is major surgery, performed on your knees, ankles, and other joints.
+Arthroscopy surgery is performed on your knees, ankles, and other joints.
 An orthopedic surgeon will perform the procedure after a thorough check-up.
-An orthopedic surgeon creates a small incision in the afflicted area of the patient's skin and inserts an Arthroscope, pencil-sized equipment with a small lens and lighting system that magnifies and illuminates the structures inside the joint.
-Following that, your surgeon will remove any damaged or loose part of the meniscus. he/she can use any microscopic shaving(surgical) instruments to smoothen out the jagged portion.
+The surgeon creates a small incision in the afflicted area of the patient's skin and inserts an Arthroscope, pencil-sized equipment with a small lens and lighting system that magnifies and illuminates the structures inside the joint.
+Following that, your surgeon will remove any damaged or loose part of the meniscus.
+Then a microscopic shaving(surgical) instrument is used to smoothen out the jagged portion.

 What are the conditions that require knee arthroscopy?

-- Soft tissue injuries: Ligaments (which connect bones to bones) and tendons are examples of soft tissue injuries (they connect muscles to bones).
-Bursitis, torn meniscus, anterior cruciate ligament tears (ACL tears), and tears of the medial collateral ligament are among the most common knee injuries (MCL tear).
+- Soft tissue injuries: Ligaments (which connect bones to bones) and tendons are examples of soft tissue (they connect muscles to bones).
+Bursitis, torn meniscus, anterior cruciate ligament tears (ACL tears), and tears of the medial collateral ligament (MCL tear ) are among the most common knee injuries

 - Fracture: Bones on the inside of your knee might break or chip away.
 When your bone breaks, portions of cartilage (spongy tissue that helps bones slide against each other smoothly) can break off.